solutions

 Stores and authenticates those tokens for future payments

-Instead of sending or storing real card numbers, you use a token – a value that’s useless to attackers if intercepted and can’t be reverse-engineered into the original data.
+Instead of sending or storing real card numbers, you use a token - a value that’s useless to attackers if intercepted and can’t be reverse-engineered into the original data.
+This approach forms the foundation of secure tokenized card payments without exposing real PAN data to merchant systems.

 In Fenige’s e-commerce and P2P products, tokenization assigns a one-time token to each transaction and card, helping protect operations from fraud and increasing the acceptance rate by over 5%.